Creating Your First Sierra Automation (Simple Step-by-Step)

 -

-Start with one trigger and one or two actions
+Start simple and begin with one trigger and one or two actions

 -